mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 18 October 2025

-- The average temperature today is 12.45˚C,
+- The average temperature today is 13.45˚C,
-- With highs of 12.75˚C and lows of 12.14˚C,
+- With highs of 13.86˚C and lows of 12.69˚C,
-- It may feel like 11.74˚C with broken clouds
+- It may feel like 12.81˚C with scattered clouds
 - The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 76%
+- The pressure is 1022hPa and humidity is 75%
 - The sun will rise at 06:37 and set at 17:08

 <!-- weather_marker ends -->